Home

 What is Quantum Computing?

 Quantum computing is a new and rapidly evolving computational paradigm rooted in the principles of quantum mechanics.
-It uses qubits — special quantum bits that can be 0 and 1 at the same time.
+It uses quantum bits (or qubits) that can be 0 and 1 at the same time.

-This means quantum computers can process lots of possibilities simultaneously, giving them a powerful edge in solving complex problems.
-They're not just a faster computer — they think in a completely different way.
+Quantum computers can process lots of possibilities simultaneously, giving them a powerful edge in solving complex problems.
+They're not a faster computer per se — they just work differently.

 • 💡 Simulate nature and molecules better than classical computers